-Despite a move into carrying some high-profile films, Hulu was created as a service primarily made for television, and it remains that way well into 2019.
+Despite a move into carrying some high-profile films, Hulu was created as a service primarily made for television, and it remains that way in 2020.
 Hulu features a much better mix of acquired and original content for viewing, making it a great place for anyone who wants to watch some incredible programming.
 On the acquired side, you’ll find plenty of current TV hits, including This is Us, The Good Place, Brooklyn Nine-Nine, and much more.
-And of course, Hulu has their own original lineup of shows, including the award-winning The Handmaid’s Tale, the 11.22.63 miniseries, Marvel’s Runaways, and the upcoming fourth season of Veronica Mars.
+And of course, Hulu has their own original lineup of shows, including the award-winning The Handmaid’s Tale, the 11.22.63 miniseries, Marvel’s Runaways, and the fourth season of Veronica Mars.
 Hulu is also cheaper than Netflix by $4 per month, making it an easy choice for anyone looking for a solid premium streaming service.

 You own a Fire Stick, so it only makes sense to get Amazon Prime Video to go along with your streaming device.
 Amazon Prime is somewhere in the middle between Hulu and Netflix, offering original television and films and a pretty solid amount of streaming movies and TV shows, though the options you get are lesser than what you might see from Hulu or Netflix.
 Prime Video is included with an Amazon Prime subscription, though you can get it on its own for $8.99 per month if you’d rather skip the other Prime benefits.
 On Prime Video, you can find a decent amount of streaming television, including Spongebob Squarepants, Psych, The Americans, Doctor Who, and Friday Night Lights.
 When it comes to original programming on Prime, you’ll find plenty of shows to pick from as well, including Emmy winners like Fleabag and The Marvelous Mrs. Maisel.